 · Languages – do you really need a curriculum to learn to read and write well?
 To read better – READ, to write better – WRITE.
 For this one does not need curriculum as such, only enough books or good material to read.
 But if you want to help in teaching your child to read and grammar aids for English have a look at some such as Learning Language Arts through Literature, Evan-Moore and ABeka.
 For a comprehensive Afrikaans curriculum look at Omvattend Afrikaans for the Foundation Phase.
 A variety of writing curriculum is available such as Getty Dubai (for handwriting) and then for creative writing Writing to Learn, Writing in Narrative, Excellence in writing and The One Year Adventure novel.

 · Math – there are lots of Math specific curriculum available on the market eg. Saxon math, Singapore math, Miquon math, Math-U-See, Mastering Mathematics etc.

 · Natural sciences – the most important focus here should be to get children interested and often this done by reading about exciting science stuff in an exciting matter as well as by doing all sorts of real science projects and experiments.
-Look for good living science books such as Usborne, Dorling Kindersley, Kingfisher, Love2Learn, Apologia, ABeka science books, LAPA boeke, Fantasie boeke.
+Look for good living science books such as Apologia books (all of their books are great resources written for the homeschool community), Usborne, Dorling Kindersley, Kingfisher, Love2Learn, ABeka science books, LAPA boeke, Fantasie boeke.
 Be on the lookout for Science experiment books or kits such as Dorling Kinderley’s, LAPA, Chart Studio.

 · Economic studies – use books such as the Money matters for kids series by Larry Burkett, Robert Kiyosaki’s Rich kid, poor kid and other books or Richard Maybury’s Uncle Eric books on economy.